codurance/site/src/_posts/2018-11-29-the-functional-style-part-8.md

 ### Next time.

 This concludes our introduction to the fascinating subject of functional programming.
 I hope it’s been useful.
-In the next article, we will finish up by discussing the declarative nature of the functional style, whether functional programming and object-oriented programming can live together, and the tension between the functional style and efficiency.
+In the next article, we will finish up with some final thoughts.
+We will discuss the declarative nature of the functional style, and whether functional and object-oriented programming styles can live together.
+We will briefly look at one of the benefits of functional programming that I did not really go into much in this series - ease of concurrency - and consider the tension between the functional style and efficiency concerns.

 <hr/>